hpc2n/intro-linux/docs/data.md

     If it is just a one-line command you want to do again and again, then ['alias'](../hints#alias) is more suited for this.

+!!! hint

+    Type along!

 !!!
 Example "Simple example of a script 'analysis.sh'"

     You can download <a href="https://raw.githubusercontent.com/hpc2n/intro-linux/main/docs/analysis.sh">analysis.sh here</a> and <a href="https://raw.githubusercontent.com/hpc2n/intro-linux/main/docs/program.sh">program.sh here</a>.
-You can get <a href="
+You can get <a href="https://raw.githubusercontent.com/hpc2n/intro-linux/main/docs/file.dat">file.dat here</a>.
+Hint: right-click, copy url, and then use ``wget`` to get it where you want it directly.

     ```bash
     #!/bin/bash